-“Peter, you need to eat something.”
+“Peter, you need to eat.”

 “Food.
-You need to eat.”
+You need some.”

 She cocked her head, puzzled.
 “What are you—”

-“HEY!
-WHAT THE HELL DO YOU THINK YOU’RE DOING?”
+“HEY!”
+A second-floor window slid open.
+“WHAT THE HELL DO YOU THINK YOU’RE DOING?”
+Ms. Powolski yelled.

-He grabbed one last fistful of petals—this time from a pot of sun-bright marigolds—and jammed them down his throat.
-Ms. Powolski burst out her door as Peter hurdled the fence.
-Eun Yin began sprinting down the street, both hands hooked in the straps of her backpack.
+Peter grabbed a fistful of petals—this time from a pot of sun-bright marigolds—and jammed them down his throat.
+Ms. Powolski burst from her door at the exact same time that Peter hurdled her fence.